williamcpierce/Overview/README.md

 - Live window previews
 - Support for multiple preview windows
+- Hotkey support for application switching
 - Click preview windows to switch to source application
 - Previews float on top of other applications
 - Adjustable preview transparency and refresh rate
 - Preview overlays:
   - Border highlighting for focused windows
   - Window titles
-- Experimental: Hotkey support for application switching

 ## System Requirements